Jirón Camaná

 Jirón Camaná is a major street in the Damero de Pizarro, located in the historic centre of Lima, Peru.
 The street starts at the Alameda Chabuca Granda and continues southwest until it reaches Jirón Jacinto López, next to the Plaza Francia, continuing directly south until it reaches Bolivia Avenue, next to the Lima Civic Center.

 The street was an important place for the bohemian movement in Lima, with its first five blocks being known for its libraries, and its later blocks for places such as restaurants and art establishments.

 History

 The road that today constitutes the street was laid by Francisco Pizarro when he founded the city of Lima on January 18, 1535.

-In 1862, when a new urban nomenclature was adopted, the road was named jirón Camaná, after province of the same name in Arequipa.
-Prior to this renaming, each block (cuadra) had a unique name: